-Remove lid from glass jar.
-Separate the two parts of the lid and set faceup on a flat surface.
+Remove lid from the glass jar.
+Separate the two parts of the lid and set face-up on a flat surface.
 Spray the lid pieces with glitter spray paint.
-We used fine gold glitter spray, but you can choose any color or keep the lid plain for a farmhouse look.
+We used fine gold glitter spray, but you can choose any color or keep the lid plain for a Christmas craft with a farmhouse look.

 Step 2: Glue Lid Together

-Once the spray paint is dry, glue the two pieces of the lid together with waterproof glue to prevent leaking.
+Once the spray paint is dry, glue the two pieces of the lid together with waterproof glue.
+This will prevent leaking from your Mason jar snow globe.
 Let the glue dry.

 Step 3: Glue Foam in Lid

 Cut a small white foam ball in half, then partially remove the top so both surfaces are flat and the edges are rounded.
 Make sure the diameter of the foam piece is small enough that you can still screw the lid on.
 Use waterproof glue to attach the foam inside the lid and let dry.
-This will bump up figurines and trees inside the glass jar.
+This will bump up figurines and trees inside the Mason jar snow globe.

 Step 4: Add Figurines